Download PDF

 - FDI Inflow:

-Poland’s economic freedom score is 68.7, making its economy the 39th freest in the 2022 Index.
-Poland is ranked 25th among 45 countries in the Europe region, and its overall score is below the regional average but above the world average.
+Poland’s economic freedom score is 67.7, making its economy the 40th freest in the 2023 Index.
+Its score is 1.0 points lower than last year.
+Poland is ranked 23rd out of 44 countries in the Europe region, and its overall score is above the world average.

 Background

-Poland played a pivotal role in ending Soviet domination of Eastern Europe, joined NATO in 1999, and became a member of the European Union in 2004.
-The conservative and Euroskeptic Law and Justice Party (PiS), first elected to power in 2015, won an even bigger parliamentary majority in 2019.
-In 2020, President Andrzej Duda of the PiS was narrowly reelected to a second five-year term.
-The government has prioritized closer cooperation with the U.S. while clashing with the EU over migration and judicial and media reforms.
-Tensions exist between the country’s poorer and rural eastern region and its more prosperous and industrialized western region.
-Coming out of the pandemic, Poland’s strong economy is returning to growth.
+Poland played a pivotal role in ending Soviet domination of Eastern Europe and is a member of NATO and the European Union.
+The conservative and Euroskeptic Law and Justice Party (PiS) increased its parliamentary majority in 2019, and President Andrzej Duda of the PiS won reelection in 2020.
+Poland’s support for Ukraine includes delivery of weapons, hosting of refugees, and serving as a staging ground for donated aid and supplies.
+Close Polish–U.S. cooperation remains key as the EU continues to withhold funds.
+Tensions exist between Poland’s poorer and rural eastern region and its more prosperous and industrialized western region.

 Rule of Law